sjordan0228/nfc-toolchanger-spoolman/afc/NOTES.md

 ```

 ## ESP32 Firmware (ESPHome)
-On the ESP32 side, the reader listens for the `nfc/readerX/write` topic and executes a C++ lambda to perform the physical write to the tag's NDEF area.
+On the ESP32 side, the reader listens for the `nfc/readerX/write` topic and executes a C lambda to perform the physical write to the tag's NDEF area.

 ```yaml
 on_message: